BillTheBest/m2x-service/CLIENT-CONTRIBUTIONS.md

-# Guidelines for creating a new M2X Client Library
+# Guidelines for creating/contributing to <br />M2X Client Libraries

 This document aims to provide some guidelines to organize the structure and behavior of AT&T M2X's client libraries in order to keep them consistent with each other.
 Please make sure to consult the [AT&T M2X API Documentation](https://m2x.att.com/developer/documentation/) if you have questions about AT&T M2X API functionality.